 LIGHT DIESEL PROGRAM: Students in the Light Diesel Truck Service Technician Program learn to diagnose and perform repairs on diesel engines ranging from everyday pickup trucks to larger box trucks.
 The next class starts in January. grin.
 "The skills you learn at Tulsa Tech open a lot of opportunities in the workforce.
 I would recommend the Light Diesel Truck Service Technician program to anyone looking to make a move to a new career.
 You too can Make Your Own Path to a career in this field.
 Apply today to get started this January and be ready for the workforce before the summer travel season.
-For more information, visit us online at tulsatech.edu, or call 918-828- Arvest Bank Announces Winners Of 'We Love Teachers' Campaign Arvest Bank is pleased to announce four teachers from the Tulsa/Creek county area have been awarded \$500 prizes as part of its "We Love Teachers" campaign.
-A total of 160 awards, totaling \$80,000, are being given this year throughout Arvest's The Arvest initiative to honor educators was launched on Oct.
+For more information, visit us online at tulsatech.edu, or call 918-828-5000.
+Arvest Bank Announces Winners Of 'We Love Teachers' Campaign Arvest Bank is pleased to announce four teachers from the Tulsa/Creek county area have been awarded \$500 prizes as part of its "We Love Teachers" campaign.
+A total of 160 awards, totaling \$80,000, are being given this year throughout Arvest's footprint.
+The Arvest initiative to honor educators was launched on Oct.
 5. And nominations were accepted via the Arvest Bank Facebook page.
-The winners in Tulsa/Creek county are: - Amber Mayfield, Jenks Public Schools - Kimberlee Chalakee, Kiefer Public Schools - Pamela Vance, Broken Arrow Public Schools - Rebecca King, Union Public "Arvest celebrates these teachers and is so happy to recognize them in this way," Arvest Mar-keting Manager Rita Garrison said.
+The winners in Tulsa/Creek county are: - Amber Mayfield, Jenks Public Schools - Kimberlee Chalakee, Kiefer Public Schools - Pamela Vance, Broken Arrow Public Schools - Rebecca King, Union Public Schools.

+.edu

+TulsaTech

+"Arvest celebrates these teachers and is so happy to recognize them in this way," Arvest Mar-keting Manager Rita Garrison said.
 "We hope this prize makes their jobs a little easier.
 We also want to salute all the hard-working teachers in all the communities we serve.
-We know how much teachers mean to our children and the vital roles they nion Names Seniors of the Month for October were named Seniors of the Month for October at Union High School.
+We know how much teachers mean to our children and the vital roles they play.

+GRADUATE & PROFESSIONAL STUDIES

+Enrolling Now!

+OR ON CAMPUS ENROLLING NOW: IN HEALTHCARE

+TRAIN FOR A CAREER

+AT TULSA TECH, WE HELP STUDENTS GET ON THE PATH TO A SUCCESSFUL CAREER